archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

 # Turn Your WARCs into a Temporary Database Table

-Using any of the above DataFrames, you can begin to use [Spark SQL](https://spark.apache.org/docs/2.4.3/sql-programming-guide.html) with them.
+Using any of the above DataFrames, you can begin to integrate [Spark SQL](https://spark.apache.org/docs/2.4.3/sql-programming-guide.html) commands.

 ```python
 from aut import *